-The production of biodiesel from EU oilseed crops has generated the production of high-protein oilseed meal as a co-product, reducing the EU's dependence on imported soybean meal.
+The production of biodiesel from EU oilseed crops has co-generated the production of high-protein oilseed meal as a co-product, reducing the EU's dependence on imported soybean meal.
 The emergence of these new energy markets for European oilseeds (especially rapeseed) in fact sustains an additional annual production of 9.3 MT of European rapeseed meal, reducing imports on which the EU depends.

-Biodiesel production in the EU was, initially, almost exclusively rapeseed-based.
-And in 2008 rapeseed's contribution to biodiesel was still 72% although it has subsequently lost market share to competition from imports of palm oil - and this has occurred despite the serious questions about the environmental and economic record of biodiesels made from imported palm oil (see our report " producing fuel and feeds - a matter of security and sustainability for europe " http://www.farm-europe.eu/travaux/poducing-fuel-and-feeds-a-matter-of-security-and-sustainability-for-europe/).
+Biodiesel production in the EU was, initially, almost exclusively rapeseedbased.
+And in 2008 rapeseed's contribution to biodiesel was still 72% although it has subsequently lost market share to competition from imports of palm oil - and this has occurred despite the serious questions about the environmental and economic record of biodiesels made from imported palm oil (see our report " producing fuel and feeds - a matter of security and sustainability for Europe ").

-In summary:
+3) In summary